vsch/MissingInActions/README.md

 * Automatic Selection stack, stores last 5 selections by default.
 Recall last selection or any previous selection from a list.
+* Isolate Lines mode to make a group of lines stand out from the rest.
+Handy way to isolate a copy of existing method for modification and not accidentally modify the original text instead of the copy.
 * Enable Auto Indent Lines after move line/selection up or down actions to have them indented automatically.
 * Use Smart Paste to eliminate case change and prefix edits when pasting identifiers.
 MIA will